David Lloyd George(1863-1945), Prime Minister

 Sitter associated with 134 portraits

-Statesman.
 Lloyd George was elected Liberal MP for Carnarvon Boroughs in 1890, a seat he held for fifty-five years.
-Lloyd George became Chancellor of the Exchequer in 1908.
+He became Chancellor of the Exchequer in 1908.
 In 1909 he introduced old-age pensions and, in 1911, the National Insurance Act, a scheme against ill-health and unemployment.
-He backed the war in defence of Belgium in 1914 and in 1916 became prime minister.
+He backed the war in defence of Belgium in 1914 and in 1916 became Prime Minister.
 He is remembered as one of Britain's greatest wartime leaders.
 He remained Prime Minister in a coalition government until 1922.
-A celebrated orator, in 1940 his devastating attack on Prime Minister Neville Chamberlain, made in his last speech in the House of Commons, helped bring about the succession of Winston Churchill.
+A celebrated orator, his last speech in the House of Commons in 1940 attacked Prime Minister Neville Chamberlain, and helped bring about the succession of Winston Churchill.

 by Sir Francis Carruthers Gould ('F.C.G.')

 Watch our playlist exploring scientific techniques used by the Gallery to unlock the secrets behind our Tudor portraits.